Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Natural Language Understanding to recognize the intent of text, callers
     * Helps build chatbots, call center bots
 * Amazon Connect:
-    * Receive calls, create contact flows, cloud-based vir tual contact center
+    * Receive calls, create contact flows, cloud-based virtual contact center
     * Can integrate with other CRM systems or AWS
     * No upfront payments, 80% cheaper than traditional contact center solutions